-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Your provider may need to obtain prior authorization.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
+The most recent list of suppliers is available on our website at myUHCMedicare.com. payment for oxygen equipment coverage, your cost sharing in our plan is \$0 copayment.
+Your provider may need to obtain prior authorization. payment for oxygen equipment coverage, your cost sharing in our plan is 40% coinsurance.
 You pay these amounts until you reach the out-of-pocket maximum.
 Emergency Care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork. \$0 copayment for each em You do not pay this amoun hospital within 24 hours for are admitted to a hospital, as described in the "Inpatie in this benefit chart. t if you are admitted to the the same condition.
-If you you will pay cost sharing Worldwide coverage for emergency department services outside of the United States.
-This includes emergency or urgently needed care and \$0 copayment for worldwick services outside of the Unit Chapter 7 Section 1.1 for experiences. ted States.
-Please see
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork. \$0 copayment for each emeryou do not pay this amount hospital within 24 hours for are admitted to a hospital, as described in the "Inpatie in this benefit chart." r the same condition.
+If you you will pay cost sharing

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Worldwide coverage for emergency department services outside of the United States.
+This includes emergency or urgently needed care and emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility.
 Transportation back to the United States from another country is not covered.
 Pre-scheduled, pre-planned treatments (including dialysis for an ongoing condition) and/or elective procedures are not covered.
-Services provided by a dentist are not covered.
+Services provided by a dentist are not covered. \$0 copayment for worldwide coverage for emergency services outside of the United States.
+Please see Chapter 7 Section 1.1 for expense reimbursement for worldwide services.
 If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must either receive authorization to stay at the out-of-network hospital or move to a network hospital in order to pay the in-network cost-sharing amount for the part of your stay after you are stabilized.
 If you stay at the out-of-network hospital, your stay will be covered but you will pay the out-of-network cost-sharing amount for the part of your stay after you are stabilized.
 Fitness Program Renew Active® by UnitedHealthcare® Renew Active by UnitedHealthcare is the gold standard in Medicare fitness programs for body and mind.
-It's available to you at no additional cost and includes: • A free gym membership, access to our nationwide network of gyms and fitness locations, a personalized fitness plan plus thousands of on-demand workout videos and live streaming fitness classes. • An online brain health program with exclusive content for Renew Active members from AARP® Staying Sharp. • Social activities at local health and wellness classes and events.
-Provided by: Renew Active \$0 copayment , ⊕
+It's available to you at no additional cost and includes: • A free gym membership, access to our nationwide network of gyms and fitness locations, a personalized fitness plan plus thousands of on-demand workout videos and live streaming fitness classes.
+Provided by: Renew Active \$0 copayment